alfreb/rex86/README.md

 gnx86
 =====

 gnx86 is not x86.
 But it is a free (as in freedom) computer, or at least a seed for one.
+Free computers are necessary for GNUsers, since [the GNU freedoms must include hardware to make any sense](http://blogg.hioa.no/alfred/2013/03/03/the-gnu-freedoms-must-include-hardware-to-make-any-sense/).

 #What it's currently supposed to be:
 - A C++ implementation of a Turing complete register machine